Repairs & Specialty

 Pricing Guide

-Prices for accessibility modifications services in Puerto Rico are set by individual Taskers.
-Compare quotes from multiple Taskers to find the best fit for your budget.
+Prices for accessibility modifications services in San Juan and across Puerto Rico are set by each provider on Labor Online.
+Compare quotes to find the right fit for your project.

 ServiceTypical Price